 What is the effect of dietary intake of n-6 polyunsaturated fatty acids (PUFA) on increased risk of cardiovascular disease and type 2 diabetes, including intermediate markers such as lipid and lipoprotein levels and inflammation?
 (DGAC 2010)

-Strong and consistent evidence indicates that dietary n-6 polyunsaturated fatty acid (PUFA) are associated with improved blood lipids related to cardiovascular disease (CVD), in particular when PUFA is a replacement for dietary saturated fatty acid (SFA) or trans fatty acid.
-Evidence shows that energy replacement of SFA with PUFA decreases total cholesterol, LDL-cholesterol and triglyceride, as well as numerous markers of inflammation.
-Polunsaturated fatty acid intake significantly decreases risk of cardiovascular disease and has also been shown to decrease the risk of type 2 diabetes.
+Strong and consistent evidence indicates that dietary n-6 polyunsaturated fatty acids (PUFA) are associated with improved blood lipids related to cardiovascular disease (CVD), in particular when PUFA is a replacement for dietary saturated fatty acids (SFA) or trans fatty acids.
+Evidence shows that energy replacement of SFA with PUFA decreases total cholesterol, LDL cholesterol and triglycerides, as well as numerous markers of inflammation.
+Polunsaturated fatty acid intake significantly decreases risk of CVD and has also been shown to decrease the risk of type 2 diabetes.